PennLINC/grmpy2022/analyses/Data_Narrative_Template.md

 ## 5. BIDS Validation

-Upon [first](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation1) run of the validator, we found naming issues and the description.json incorrectly formatted.
+- Upon [first](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation1) run of the validator, we found naming issues and the description.json incorrectly formatted.
-Attempts to resolve:
+Attempts to resolve/ actions:
 1. Removed all the files that shouldn't be in the directory from running cubids-group
 2. Manually added "Name" back to dataset_description.json

-Upon [second](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation2) run of the validator, we found naming issues and missing events TSV errors:
+- Upon [second](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation2) run of the validator, we found naming issues and missing events TSV errors:
 However, the naming errors were due to ASL files which would later be replaced.
 Events TSVs were also ignored.
-Attempts to resolve:
+Attempts to resolve/actions:
 1. After looking at the summary sheet, worked to fix faulty IntendedFors and other errors regarding unused FieldMaps.
 2. Created a new heuristic and re-curated subjects on Flywheel Manually fixed IntendedFors on CUBIC.

-Upon [third](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation3) run of the group, unused FieldMaps error persisted.
+- Upon [third](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation3) run of the group, unused FieldMaps error persisted.
-Attempts to resolve:
+Attempts to resolve/actions:
 1. After looking at the summary sheet, worked to fix faulty IntendedFors manually on CUBIC.

 Upon [fourth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation4) run of the group, unused FieldMaps error persisted.